SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Introduction

 \subsection{Related Works \& Our Contributions}

-To situate our work, we conducted a review of recent surveys and Systematization of Knowledge (SoK) papers.
-Our search on Google Scholar for the terms \texttt{("survey" OR "systemization of knowledge" OR "SoK") AND "honeypot" AND ("Large Language Model" OR "LLM")} from 2024 to the present yielded no prior SoKs on this specific topic.
+To situate our work, we conducted a review of recent surveys and systematization of knowledge papers.
+Our search on Google Scholar for the terms \texttt{("survey" OR "systematization of knowledge" OR "SoK") AND "honeypot" AND ("Large Language Model" OR "LLM")} from 2024 to the present yielded no prior SoKs on this specific topic.
 The closest works are broader surveys on the impact of LLMs on cybersecurity~\cite{hasanov2024application, hassanin2024comprehensive, guo2025frontier}.
 While these papers acknowledge honeypots as a potential application, they are discussed only briefly within a much larger context.
 Our work is therefore complementary, providing a deep and focused systematization solely on this intersection.
 The most relevant prior survey on modern deception technology is by Javadpour et al.~\cite{javadpour2024comprehensive}.
-This comprehensive work offers a detailed review of cyber deception literature from 2008-2023, establishing a clear baseline for the pre-LLM era.
+This comprehensive work offers a review of cyber deception literature from 2008-2023, establishing a clear baseline for the pre-LLM era.